SicongCheen/the-temple-of-doom/README.md

-# Software Design and Programming

-## The Temple of Doom
+# The Temple of Doom

 Objectives
 ==========